benlau6/benlau6.github.io/src/content/notes/boosting.md

 - Small shrinkage parameter leads to a slow learning rate, so it can take many trees to adequately fit the data.
   - But it fits smoother, take much longer to overfit, and hence are less sensitive to the stopping point B.
 - Because of it, many of the trees could be similar to each other.

+## XGBoost

+- XGBoost is an scalable implementation of gradient boosting.
+- The key difference lies in how the trees are built.
+  - The trees are trained to fit the residuals directly, rather than the squared loss.
+  - Splits are chosen to minimize the differences of residuals between leaf nodes
+- Another one is the optimization methods
+  - It uses approximate quantiles to speed up the split finding process, instead of considering all possible splits.
+  - It uses second-order gradients in the gradient descent process, which allows it converge faster.
+- It incorporates regularization techniques to prevent overfitting.
+  - It employs pre-pruning of the trees
+- It random samples the features and subsamples when computing the splits, just like random forest.

 ## Relationship with other methods